Kathryn Tickell: Performing and recording

-She recorded with the Penguin Cafe Orchestra when it was led by Simon Jeffes.
+She recorded with the Penguin Cafe Orchestra, led by Simon Jeffes.
 She met Jeffes while she was in her teens, and he wrote the song "Organum" for her.
-After Jeffes's death, she played with the Orchestra again over a decade later when it was run by his son, Arthur.
+Over a decade after Jeffes's death, she played with Penguin Cafe, run by his son, Arthur.

-Tickell has also recorded with The Chieftains, The Boys of the Lough, Jimmy Nail, Linda Thompson, Alan Parsons, and Andy Sheppard.
+Tickell has also recorded with The Chieftains, The Boys of the Lough, Jon Lord, Jimmy Nail, Linda Thompson, Alan Parsons, and Andy Sheppard.
 She has performed live with Sting, who is also from Newcastle upon Tyne, and has recorded with him on his albums The Soul Cages (1991), Ten Summoner's Tales (1993), Mercury Falling (1996), Brand New Day, (1999), If on a Winter's Night (2009), and The Last Ship (2013).

 Two ex-members of the North East England traditional music group the High Level Ranters have appeared on her albums: Tom Gilfellon on On Kielder Side and Alistair Anderson on Borderlands (1986).
 The latter album included to a tribute to the Wark football team.
 Several other pipers have appeared on her albums: Troy Donockley on Debatable Lands, Patrick Molard on The Gathering and Martyn Bennett on Borderlands.
 Debatable Lands included "Our Kate", a composition by Kathryn Tickell dedicated to Catherine Cookson.

 In 2011, she took part in the Sunderland A.F.C. charity Foundation of Light event.

 She formed Kathryn Tickell and the Side, with Ruth Wall on Celtic harp, Louisa Tuck on cello, and Amy Thatcher on accordion.
 The group plays a mixture of traditional and classical music.
 They released an eponymous album in 2014.

 In 2018 Tickell established a new band, Kathryn Tickell & The Darkening, with whom she released the album Hollowbone in 2019.
 This project signals a different approach, with new material.
-There is a semi-imaginary incursion into the prehistory of Northumbrian music in the track "Nemesis" based on Roman-era texts and a melody by Emperor Hadrian's court musician Mesomedes.
+There is a semi-imaginary incursion into the prehistory of Northumbrian music in the track "Nemesis" based on Roman-era texts and a melody by Emperor Hadrian’s court musician Mesomedes.
 There is a foray into a world of ancestral shamanism in "O-u-t Spells Out".
 The album was greeted with critical acclaim, with four-star reviews in The Observer and the Financial Times, as were the band's various national tours in its first two years of existence.

 Other projects

 In 1987, the early part of her career was chronicled in The Long Tradition, a TV documentary.
 Kathryn Tickell's Northumbria, another documentary, appeared in 2006.
 In 1997, Tickell founded the Young Musicians Fund of the Tyne and Wear Foundation to provide money to young people in northeastern England who wanted to learn music.
 She founded the Festival of the North East and from 2009 to 2013 was the artistic director of Folkworks.

+She is also a regular presenter for BBC Radio 3's weekly world music programme Music Planet.